 SUMMARIZE & SAVE THIS CONTENT ON

-There’s always been a debate over grilled chicken thighs versus chicken breasts, but for me, thighs win every time.
-They’re naturally juicier, way more forgiving on the grill, and the edges get that irresistible char you just can’t replicate with breast meat.
+There's always a debate between chicken thighs and chicken breasts, but thighs win every time.
+They're juicier, more forgiving on the grill, and get those crispy, charred edges you just can't beat.
+This method gives you perfectly grilled chicken every time!

 Jump to: